Decomposed Prompting: A Modular Approach for Solving Complex Tasks: Case Studies

 \subsection{Open-Domain Question Answering}

 Next, we demonstrate the ability of our approach to integrate external API calls on the task of open-domain multihop question answering.
-We evaluate our approach on the \hotpot dataset under the \texttt{fullwiki} setting that requires relevant paragraphs to be retrieved from a Wikipedia corpus.
-We use the code-davinci-002 model here since it can fit the much longer contexts needed here.
+We evaluate our approach on three datasets: (1) 2WikiMultihopQA~\citep{xanh2020_2wikimultihop} (2) MuSiQue~\citep{musique} (3) \hotpot~\citep{hotpotqa}.
+We describe the open-domain versions of these datasets in more detail in App.~\ref{app:odqa} We use the Codex (code-davinci-002) model here since it can fit the much longer contexts needed.
+We also evaluate the impact of model scale on \acro\ by using models from the Flan-T5 family: Flan-T5-Large (0.7B), Flan-T5-XL (3B), and Flan-T5-XXL (11B).\footnote{We still use GPT3-sized models for decomposition since only these models are reliably able to produce the required structured outputs.}

-Fig. ~\ref{fig:hotpotqa_prompt_detailed} shows the decomposition prompt we use.
+Fig.~\ref{fig:hotpotqa_prompt_detailed} shows the decomposition prompt we use.
 The decomposer generates (singlehop) sub-questions and delegates them to \texttt{retrieve\_odqa} (described in Fig.~\ref{fig:hotpotqa_prompt_intro}).
 As we showed earlier, this module retrieves relevant documents then uses an RC model to answer. \texttt{retrieve\_odqa} returns both the answer and the documents, allowing subsequent sub-questions to use the answers (e.g. ``Mack Rides'') and the \texttt{multihop\_rcqa} model to use the documents.
+The final \texttt{multihop\_rcqa} model is prompted to produce the answer directly or using CoT given K paragraphs.

-We implement the final \texttt{multihop\_rcqa} model in two ways: (i) prompting the model to generate the answer directly (\textbf{Decomp-Ctxt QA}) as shown in Fig.~\ref{fig:hotpotqa_prompt_detailed} and (ii) prompting the model to generate the Chain-of-Thought (\textbf{Decomp-Ctxt CoT QA}) (e.g. ``The Lost Gravity was manufactured by Mack Rides.
-Mack Rides is a German company.
-So the answer is: Germany.").
-We compare our approach against two baselines: \textbf{A. No Context (No-Ctxt),} A closed-book setting baseline where the model must rely only on its parametric knowledge. \textbf{B. NoDecomp Context (\textbf{NoDecomp-Ctxt}),} A simple retrieval baseline where we retrieve K (set to 8) paragraphs using the multi-hop question as the input and use that as context.
-In both these baselines, we consider the QA and \COT QA variants.
+We compare our approach against two baselines: \textbf{A. No Context (No-Ctxt),} A closed-book setting baseline where the model must rely only on its parametric knowledge. \textbf{B. NoDecomp Context (\textbf{NoDecomp-Ctxt}),} A simple retrieval baseline where we retrieve K paragraphs using the multi-hop question as the input and use that as context.
+For both NoDecomp-Ctxt and Decomp-Ctxt, K is selected by hyperparameter tuning (App.~\ref{app:odqa}).
+We manually annotate CoTs and decompositions for 20 training set questions, and sample 3 prompts of 15 questions each for all approaches.
+The detailed prompts are given in the Appendix \ref{app:prompts}.
+We evaluate on 300 held-out dev questions in each dataset.